msgProc: Drag & Drop

 dropTarget HTMLElement The drop target element (the element with data-pac-drop-target) that the cursor is currently over

-types string[] Array of available data types in the drag operation.
+types string[] Available data types in the drag operation.
 See Common Type Values

 Message Parameters